Curator, Vertebrate Paleontology, MSU Museum

-Dr. Gottfried's current research focus revolves around vertebrate evolution in the Southern Hemisphere, particularly the evolution and spread of vertebrates across the ancient supercontinent of Gondwana.
-This is based on field research, including collecting and studying Cretaceous-age fossils from Madagascar, and most recently (since 2002) on an initiative to add to the very poorly known Cretaceous record of Africa by exploring for fossils from a remote and previously ignored region of Tanzania.
-Tanzanian efforts have resulted in the most complete fossil mammal yet recovered from the Cretaceous of Africa, and the first carefully documented record of Cretaceous dinosaur eggshell from the continent.
-Other projects include ongoing research into the evolutionary history of Great White Sharks and their fossil relatives, and studies on fossil fishes and sharks from New Zealand in the context of the establishment of modern oceanic circulation patterns in southern oceans.
+Mike Gottfried's research focus has mainly revolved around vertebrate evolution in the Southern Hemisphere, particularly the evolution and spread of vertebrates across the ancient supercontinent of Gondwana.
+These field research-based projects include collecting and studying Cretaceous-age fossils from Madagascar, and the initially very poorly known Cretaceous record of sub-Sarahan Africa through discoveries in Tanzania.
+In more recent years Mike has also worked in the Canadian Arctic studying the fossil record from the 'Greenhouse Earth' interval of maximum global warming that peaked 50 million years ago.
+Other continuing projects include studies on the evolutionary history of Great White Sharks and their fossil relatives, further documenting the fossil record of fishes and sharks from New Zealand, and a new project examining the 'deep time' record and intriguing geological history of the subantarctic Falkland Islands (Islas Malvinas).

 Ph.D., Systematics and Ecology (Paleontology), University of Kansas, 1991